 Located just a few blocks east of Virginia Street is Wells Avenue, a vibrant and diverse historic business and neighborhood district.
 This 1.5-mile stretch is home to several restaurants, coffee shops and unique, locally-owned storefronts.
 If you’re looking for a place to grab lunch or dinner, fuel up with some locally-roasted coffee, shop for the perfect gift or to support small businesses, check out some of Abbey Kay’s favorite stops along Wells Avenue.

-Located near Vassar and Wells, lives the local, plant-based beauty and home goods store, Pantry Products.
-In here, you’ll find products like lip balms, soy candles, body scrubs, hand soaps and lotions, facial masks, natural deodorants, beard oils and more, all made in-house with ingredients found in a pantry, such as sugars, essential oils and corn starch.
+Located near Vassar and Wells lives the local, natural beauty and home goods store, Pantry Products.
+Here, you’ll find products like lip balms, soy candles, body scrubs, hand soaps and lotions, facial masks, natural deodorants, beard oils and more, all made in-house with ingredients found in a pantry, such as sugars, essential oils and corn starch.
 This is the perfect place to explore and shop from a local maker who cares about what we put on our bodies and into everyday products.

 If you love owning a little bit of history, then Reno Antiques is a place you have to check out.
 Their collection is filled with a variety of older household items, books, mirrors, furniture and tools from past times.
 Any treasure hunter could easily spend a good amount of their day digging through the archives hidden here.
 You feel a sense of Nevada meets country vintage when you walk into this shop.